broeker/jumpsuit/src/pages/index.md

   blurbs:
     - image: /img/gatsby.png
       text: >-
-        I was first introduced to Gatsby JS at BadCamp session in 2018 by Gatsby founder Kyle Matthews.
+        I was first introduced to Gatsby JS at a BadCamp session in 2018 by Gatsby founder Kyle Matthews.
 At the time I was mildly impressed, and made a note to further investigate the growing popularity of "static" site generators.
     - image: /img/react.png
       text: >-
         I was first introduced to Gatsby JS at BadCamp session in 2018 by Gatsby